FAQs

 The hair must be long enough to grab with tweezers.
 3-5 days of growth is usually the perfect length for treatment.

 In between treatments, shaving is the best way to control the hair.
+Many clients mask on days that they are growing out their hair.

 • How much does electrolysis cost?